maitag/peote-view-origin/README.md

 - render to texture
 - image alignment inside texture-slot
-- add more image-encoding (for native targetd, only png-images can be loaded per http)
 - more demos
-- tilesheet-animations
+- more image-encodings (for cpp only png per http)
+- tile-animations on gpu (for simple walkcyle sprite-demo)
 - documentation